SkylineCommunications/dataminer-docs/connector-help/connector_help/Evertz InSite.md

   - **Memory**: Shows a table with memory information, i.e. the host name, memory usage information, and swap memory usage information.
   - **Process**: Shows a table with process information retrieved, i.e. the process name and PID, host name, state, CPU, and memory.

 - **Notifications**: Displays a table with notification information.
-The information is retrieved from notifications based on the IPs specified on the Hosts page.You can configure the maximum number of notifications to keep and the number of days a notification should be kept.
+The information is retrieved from notifications based on the IPs specified on the Hosts page.
+  You can configure the maximum number of notifications to keep and the number of days a notification should be kept.